 Some people may ask.
 "How can a person who has never been to school even think about going for his pilots licence?"

 A more appropriate question is; "What makes it possible for a young man who doesn't speak English and has never been to school have so much confidence in himself, that he can take on such a project?"

-It is because he grew up with loving, caring, but very straight, no fuss parents and grandparents living on his ancestral country at Mirrngatja that made it possible.
+It is because he grew up with loving, caring, but very straight, no fuss parents and grandparents living on his ancestral country at Mirrŋatja that made it possible.
 In fact one relative said, "it is because he didn't leave his country to go to school in the town, that he is able to achieve these things."
-He has a very strong sense dignity and pride in being a Yolngu man.
-(Yolngu is what the original Australians from North East Arnhemland call themselves.)
-At Mirrngatja Merrill is no exception, all the youth are equally focussed and determined to forge a future for themselves and their families.
+He has a very strong sense dignity and pride in being a Yolŋu man.
+(Yolŋu is what the First Australians from Yolŋu Land call themselves).
+At Mirrŋatja Merrill is no exception, all the youth are equally focused and determined to forge a future for themselves and their families.
 They are fully supported by families to take these steps because together they are proving that homelands are sustainable.

 Mirrngatja School was built and funded by the Mirrngatja families in 1982.
 In 2007 still no toilets, computers, or any of the equipment found in other schools around Australia.
 The average annual attendance is usually close to, if not 100%.